Tuition and Fees

 AIT rates differ from university rates.
-For details, see the Bursar website at www.Towson.edu/Bursar.
+For details, see the Student and University Billing Office's website.

 M.S.
 Accounting And Business Advisory Services (Joint Degree Program With University Of Baltimore )

 Students in the Accounting and Business Advisory Services Joint Degree Program will be assessed tuition and fees based on the University of Baltimore’s graduate rates.
-For classes not part of this joint program, tuition and fees will be assessed according to Towson University’s rates.
-View the University of Baltimore’s rate structure at http://www.ubalt.edu/merrick/graduate-programs/master-of-science/accounting-and-business-advisory-services-ms/index.cfm
+For classes not part of this joint program, tuition and fees will be assessed according to TU’s rates.
+The University of Baltimore’s rate structure is available online.

 A $75 late registration fee may be assessed for courses added after the change of schedule period.

-Students may be eligible for a full or partial refund of tuition and certain fees if some or all of enrolled courses are dropped.
+Students may be eligible for a full or partial refund of tuition and certain fees if some or all enrolled courses are dropped.
 Notification to the instructor does not constitute a proper withdrawal.
 A course drop must be done in writing to the Registrar’s office or online through Self Service.
 If you fail to officially drop you will be financially responsible for all term charges.
 To drop online: Login to Towson Online Services> Self Service > Student Center > Enroll/Drop.

 Students must drop courses by the end of the Change of Schedule period for the class session in order to receive a 100 percent refund of tuition and certain fees.
 If courses are dropped after the Change of Schedule period for the class session, the last date on which withdrawn online from a class determines the percentage of the refund.
 If dropped in writing, the date on which written notification is received by the Registrar’s Office determines the percentage of the refund.
 All refund percentages are based on the official start of the class session.
 The timing for refunds is as follows:

-- Through the end of each change of schedule period, 100 percent of tuition and fees is refunded to the student.
+- Through the end of each change of schedule period, 100 percent of tuition and fees are refunded to the student.